Naomi Schiff: Career

 Schiff began her career in single-seater racing cars in 2010, as a 16-year-old driving in the South African Formula Volkswagen Championship.
 She finished that season in 17th place with seven points.
 In 2011, she took part in four races in the Bridgestone Special Open trophy.
 She drove for the CK Racing team but was not classified.

 After a break from racing in 2013, Schiff competed in round 1 of the Eurocup Formula Renault 2.0 at Ciudad del Motor de Aragón for the RC Formula race team.
 Similarly, she appeared at the start of Supercar Challenge Superlights - SR3 in GH Motorsport team.

 Schiff won the 2014 Clio Cup China Series with 135 points.
 That same year she also competed in the 24 Hours of Zolder.
-In 2017, she raced the KTM X-Bow GT4 in several rounds of the GT4 European Series Northern Cup, her best result being 6th in class (12th overall) in the second race of round 4 at the Slovakia Ring.
+In 2017, she raced the KTM X-Bow GT4 in several rounds of the GT4 European Series Northern Cup, her best result being sixth in class (12th overall) in the second race of round 4 at the Slovakia Ring.

 In 2018, Schiff competed in the 24 Hours of Nürburgring, finishing 2nd in class (39th overall).

 In February 2022, Schiff presented the Mercedes AMG Petronas F1 Team car launch for the Mercedes W13 alongside Natalie Pinkham.
 The following month, she was announced as co-presenter on a new Sky Sports F1 show Any Driven Monday and has been part of Sky Sports F1 team since 2022.
 She has been a co-presenter on the Canal + F1 team since the 2023 Hungarian Grand Prix.
+From 2026, she has co-hosted the Up to Speed podcast with David Coulthard, Will Buxton and Jolie Sharpe.